Addiction Treatment Resources Across the Buckeye State

 - 5 Minutes For Life: Members of the Ohio Patrol and National Guard speak with student-athletes and urge them to lead peer-to-peer interactions that promote healthy living.

 - Creating Youth Resilience: Local communities implement evidence-based programs to teach children and teenagers about the realities of drug use in their communities in the hopes of building resilience to peer pressure.

-How Much Does Addiction Treatment Cost in the State of Ohio?
+How Much Does Rehab Cost in Ohio?

 One of the most prevalent reasons people do not seek professional help for an addiction is the cost of therapy.
 While paying for treatment may appear to be a large sum of money, it is sometimes a little amount to pay in comparison to a lifetime of drug or alcohol abuse.

 - Buckeye Health Care Plan